What’s Your Ideal Weight Class?

 Some people make the mistake of trying to maximize fat loss and muscle gain at the same time.
 While it can be done, primarily with people who are new to training, they really aren't meant to happen at the same time.
 Losing fat is the result of a caloric deficit.
 Gaining muscle requires a caloric surplus.
 You can't have a deficit and a surplus at the same time.

 That said, there is a spot, and it is different for everyone, where you can add muscle and burn fat.
-I recently did it over the past ten weeks simply with body weight exercises and some boxing and running - see the results.
+I recently did it over the past ten weeks simply with body weight exercises and some boxing and running.
 I added about 12lbs of muscle and cut about 2.5% body fat (I was starting to get a little flabby...)
 Had I concentrated specifically on losing fat, I probably could have cut off a lot more, but it may have been at the expense of losing muscle mass which I didn't want to do.

 Ideally, your goal is to at least maintain your current level of LBM while the fat is burned off.
 If your LBM starts to fall, you need to eat more (good food) and ensure you are still doing some strength training.